lolzminer123/minerproxy/README.md

 nbminer

-works with connection to mining rig rentals not sure if good idea 2 proxys running , can be edited to run through nicehash if u no how
+works with connection to mining rig rentals not sure if good idea 2 proxys running , can be edited to run through nicehash if u no how i will look at this over the coming weeks

 todo